Eat your greens

 Secondly those of you who read the Witness avidly will have recently seen the grave consequences of colorectal tumours.
 Your greens contain the very-necessary fibre that keeps the stool soft and easy to pass; visits to the loo become a daily, two minute affair.

 Then your greens are loaded with the vitamins, minerals and phytochemicals that keep us in optimal wellness.
-Because the spread of these vital substances varies substantially from one variety to another it is important to enjoy as wide a spread as possible.
-The darker the colour the better, so iceberg lettuce rates very low, for example.
+Because these essential nutrients vary substantially from one variety to another it is important to enjoy as wide a spread as possible.

 Known collectively as dark-green leafy vegetables (DGLV), beet tops for example are loaded with calcium and magnesium; both these minerals are essential for bone strength and the prevention of arthritis.

-The performance of our children in school is directly related to Folate intake and is absolutely essential in many different chemical processes in the body.
+The performance of our children in school is directly related to folate intake; and is absolutely essential in many different chemical processes in the body.

 Lastly your greens are amongst the best sources of carotenoids in the body.
 The decision to write this page was sparked by a visit to the optician.

-Said he, after examining me carefully, you obviously eat a lot of greens.
+Said he after examining me carefully, "You obviously eat a lot of greens."

 I was astounded; how could he possibly have known?
-Said he, you have absolutely no sign of cataracts or macular degeneration, which is unusual at your age.
-You are obviously getting more than enough lutein and zeaxanthin from your food.
+Said he, "You have absolutely no sign of cataracts or macular degeneration which is unusual at your age.
+You are clearly getting more than enough lutein and zeaxanthin from your food."
 So I went on to tell him about Bernie's delicious spinach dip that we enjoy regularly.

-I went to town on preparing my lunch yesterday, but it is really not that atypical.
-You will spy several different types of lettuce, sprigs of parsley and fresh coriander; then there are leaves of kale, baby spinach, and red sorrel.
-Also on the platter are beet tops, fresh green-peas, and homemade hummus; and bread made with 100% wholewheat flour, butter and cherry guava jelly.
-Drizzled with olive oil and lemon juice, it makes a delicious meal.
+I went to town on preparing my lunch yesterday but it was really not that atypical.
+You will spy several different types of lettuce, sprigs of parsley and fresh coriander; then there are leaves of kale, baby spinach and red sorrel.

 Read more about lutein macular degeneration.
-Discovering about the millions of needlessly blind people[1] brought me much disquiet and confirmed that I was doing the right thing by eating my greens.
+Discovering about the millions of needlessly blind people[1] brought me much disquiet; and confirmed that I was doing the right thing by eating my greens.
 Will you join me?

 An autumn lunch consists mainly of greens.